Adaptive double-phase Rudin--Osher--Fatemi denoising model: Qualitative experiments

-In Figure \ref{fig:denoisedGF2}, we present the same set of images for the 'girlface' test image for a higher noise level $\sigma = 0.04$.
-We use Weight 1 with parameters $a = 60$ and $b = 1200$.
+In Figure \ref{fig:denoisedGF2}, we present the same set of images for the 'girlface' test image for a higher noise level {$\sigma^2 = 0.04$}.
+We use parameters $a = 60$ and $b = 1200$ for the weight.
 The quality of the reconstructed image is naturally slightly worse than in the previous example (for each model), but the image is reasonably well-preserved and again we observe less staircasing with respect to the classical ROF model and the Huber-ROF model, in particular in the area around the eye and on the cheek; enlarged parts of these pictures are presented in Figure \ref{fig:denoisedGFZOOM2}.
 Moreover, the changes in intensity of the picture are more gradual with respect to the other two models.
-The comparison of the number of iterations and the running time (in Google Colab) is presented in Table~\ref{fig:tableGF2} and the plots for the $d_{\rm TV}^{\rm image}$, SSIM and PSNR metrics in terms of the $L^2$ distance to the noisy image are given in Figure \ref{fig:plotsgf2_512}; we again observe that, in the region where the models achieve optimal values of SSIM, the trend line for the adaptive double-phase ROF model has similar shape to the one of the other two models but is slightly higher.
-The construction of the weight is presented in Figure~\ref{fig:weightGF2}; note that for a higher noise level the region in which the weight is small is slightly more diffused.

-In Figure \ref{fig:denoisedschn4_512}, we present the same set of images for a test image of a schnitzel, again for a higher noise level $\sigma = 0.07$.
-We use Weight 1 with parameters $a = 60$ and $b = 1200$.
+In Figure \ref{fig:denoisedschn4_512}, we present the same set of images for a test image of a schnitzel, again for a higher noise level {$\sigma^2 = 0.07$}.
+We use parameters $a = 60$ and $b = 1200$ for the weight.
 This time the reconstructed image is visibly blurred (for each model), but the overall contours are well-preserved and again we observe less staircasing with respect to the classical ROF model and the Huber-ROF model, in particular on the schnitzel itself; magnified parts of these pictures are presented in Figure~\ref{fig:schnitzelzoom}.
-We believe the double-phase ROF model was capable of reproducing the texture of the schnitzel more naturally than the other models.
-The plots for the $d_{\rm TV}^{\rm image}$, SSIM and PSNR metrics in terms of the $L^2$ distance to the noisy image behave similarly to the ones for the 'carygrant' and 'girlface' images; we refer to \cite{github} for more results of numerical experiments.
+We believe the double-phase ROF model was capable of reproducing the {crispy} texture of the schnitzel more naturally than the other models.

-The last presented example is the 'peppers' test image shown in Figure \ref{fig:denoisedpep3}; we consider the same set of images for the noise level $\sigma = 0.01$.
-We use Weight 1 with parameters $a = 60$ and $b = 1200$.
-Again, the main features of the original image are well-preserved and we see that there is much less staircasing with respect to the classical ROF model and the Huber-ROF model, especially on the two peppers in the center; enlarged parts of these pictures are presented in Figure \ref{fig:denoisedpepZOOM3}.
-For the plots of the three metrics we again refer to \cite{github}.